Julius Randle NBA Preview vs. the Bucks

-Julius Randle and the New York Knicks take on the Milwaukee Bucks at 12:30 PM ET on Saturday.
+Julius Randle and the New York Knicks take the court versus the Milwaukee Bucks at 12:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.